 Check out antique mall curation site AntiqueMalls.com or the broader AntiqueTrail.com to find a mall near you.
 Or plan a trip to one of the nation’s most famous antiques bazaars like those found in Adamstown, Pa. (otherwise known as Antiques Capital, USA), Buchanan, Va., or Stillwater, Minn.

 6. Shop Online Antique Shops, Where You Can Purchase From Home

-Many in-person antique stores offer an online shop, too, but there are also many virtual antique malls like Ruby Lane, 1stdibs, Sotheby’s and Chairish.
-These online havens add a layer of safety, as each has a return policy in case an item doesn’t meet expectations.
+Many in-person antique stores offer an online shop, too.
+But there are also many virtual antique malls like Ruby Lane, 1stdibs, Sotheby’s and Chairish.
+These online havens add a layer of safety.
+Each has a return policy in case an item doesn’t meet expectations.

 7. Experience the Excitement of In-Person Antique Auctions

 Auctions tend to be organized by theme or era, which can make this medium an excellent place to find a specific type of antique, be it furniture, a military collectible, Chinese art, or more.